dlizcano/mammalcol/README.md

 #> 4          Northern Pudu       17
 ```

+#### Search database whith typos

-`mammalcol` has the ability to correct minor typos and lower case in the
+`mammalcol` has the ability to identify and correct minor typos and
-genus.
+lower case in the genus.
+Correcting potential typos or variations in
+species names through fuzzy matching is a crucial aspect of data
+management.
+This technique ensures precise retrieval by adeptly
+identifying and accommodating minor differences in input names, thus
+enhancing the reliability of analyses conducted on diverse,
+inconsistent, and ensemble datasets.

 ``` r
 # vector with species names and intentional typos